RIGHTSPEND

 Introduction

-This privacy notice aims to give you information on how Rightspend as a whole collects and processes your personal data through your use of this site and any data you may provide if you contact or engage with us regarding our products and services.
+This privacy notice aims to give you information on how Rightspend collects and processes your personal data through your use of our website and any data you may provide if you contact or engage with us regarding our products and services.

 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact us on [email protected]